selkovjr/annotate-platypus-vcf/README.md

 [Promises](https://github.com/stevan/promises-perl).

 For ease of deployment, all annotation and utility code is contained in a single file.
-For a detailed description, please see [Annotated code (Docco)](https://cdn.rawgit.com/selkovjr/annotate-platypus-vcf/master/docs/annotate-platypus-vcf.html).
+For details, please see the [annotated code (Docco)](https://cdn.rawgit.com/selkovjr/annotate-platypus-vcf/master/docs/annotate-platypus-vcf.html).

 ## Usage